 Ahmad Shamlou’s Speeches, Conferences, and Academic Activities

 Gradually, as more and more of his works were published, Shamlou grew more prominent and renowned as a man of letters among both scholars and readers of literature.
 Beginning from the middle of the 1960s, he was invited to several poetry gatherings and conferences by different societies and universities in different cities of Iran.
 One of these conferences was at Babolsar College of Economics and Social Sciences, which is now known as the University of Mazandaran.

-In 1965, for the third time, he began compiling his Street Book from square one.
-He had lost all of his sketches and notes once in a police raid to his home in 1953, and the second time, he left them alongside with many other unfinished works to his second wife when they divorced.
+In 1965, for the third time, he began compiling his The Street Book from square one.
+He had lost all of his drafts and notes once in a police raid to his home in 1953, and the second time, he left them alongside with many other unfinished works to his second wife when they divorced.
 In 1971 he was invited by the Academy of Persian Language and was given financial aid and the equipment available at the academy to continue his research for this book.

-In 1967 he, alongside with a group of recognized men and women of letters, founded Iranian Writers Association, to fight against the censorship of the former regime of Iran, and to defend the freedom of speech for authors.
-Despite this association being almost always monitored by both the former and the current regimes, which led to its suspension and prosecution of its members (by both regimes), Ahmad Shamlou remained as a fixed member of this association until his death.
+In 1967, he alongside with a group of recognized men and women of letters, founded Iranian Writers Association to fight against the censorship of the former regime of Iran and to defend the freedom of speech for authors.
+Despite this association being almost always monitored by both the former and the current regimes _which led to its suspension, and prosecution of its members (by both regimes)_ Ahmad Shamlou remained as a fixed member of this association until his death.

 In 1972 he was given the Forough Farrokhzad Literary Prize for the best poet of the year.
 This festival was held for the second year to honor Forough Farrokhzad, the female Iranian modern poet who had died in 1967.